LillySutphin15/docker-static-app-deployment/README.md

 ## Architecture

-TBD
+an NGINX container serves HTTP traffic on port 8080 and uses a PHP-FPM container to run the PHP scripts.

 ## Prerequisites

 - Docker version (27.4.0, build bde2b89)+
-- sh shell with typical tools and perl
+- sh shell with typical tools

 ## Testing Notes